- Search The Registry

 - My Account

 Monroe Alpheus Majors was born in Waco, Texas, the son of Andrew Jackson Majors and Jane Barringer.
-In 1869, they moved to Austin, Texas, where Majors went to Freedmen's Bureau schools.
-He attended college at West Texas College, Tillotson Normal and Collegiate Institute, and Central Tennessee College.
+In 1869, they moved to Austin, Texas, where Majors attended Freedmen's Bureau schools.
+He attended West Texas College, Tillotson Normal and Collegiate Institute, and Central Tennessee College.
 He then attended Meharry Medical College in Nashville, graduating in 1886.
 Majors then moved back to Texas to practice medicine, working in Brenham, Dallas, and Calvert.

-He also edited a paper, the Texas Searchlight, raised money for the building of a hospital, and opened the first black-owned drugstore in the American Southwest.
+He also edited a paper, the Texas Searchlight, raised money to build a hospital, and opened the first black-owned drugstore in the American Southwest.
 In 1893 he published Noted Negro Women.
 Majors wrote the book mainly to show the accomplishments of Black women but also to express the "progress" of African Americans since the end of slavery in the 1860s.
 He also began writing for various national Black newspapers, particularly the Indianapolis Freeman.
 In 1898 he moved to Decatur, Illinois.
-In Illinois, his life was threatened due to his writings against lynching, particularly that which occurred in Decatur shortly before he arrived, and he fled to Indianapolis, where he became an associate editor of the Freeman.
+In Illinois, his life was threatened due to his writings against lynching, particularly in Decatur, shortly before he arrived, and he fled to Indianapolis, where he became an associate editor of the Freeman.